masogit/am-browser-doc/docs/sizing/appendix_b.md

 The servers will get best performance if the load are below the maximum processing capability.
 Tests proved that the capability can be increased as you add more additional server instances.

-For higher capability or scaling related performance issues such as locking or dead locking, please refer to the tuning section in Help Server.
+For higher capability or scaling related performance issues such as locking or dead locking, refer to the Tune section in Help Server.